el1s7/curl-adapter/README.md

 </details>
 <br>

-Additionally, you can even use curl adapter with [pycurl](https://github.com/pycurl/pycurl).
+You can even use curl adapter with [pycurl](https://github.com/pycurl/pycurl).

+Additionally, this module is optimized for working with Gevent.

 ## Installation
 ```console